 Black Lives Matter exploded onto the scene globally and I cannot begin to tell you how happy this makes me to see the world uniting though the reasons and circumstances are so tragic and have been tragic for so long.
 I’m glad some police reforms are happening finally.
 I have friends that are police officers.
 I can tell you that they would NOT be my friends if they were shit heads like the ones in the news killing people.
 (No, I’m not an officer.
 Never have been.
 Never will be.
 No, I don’t know what their jobs are like.
 But I can tell you this: I worked as an ICU and ED nurse for ten years.
 Us having to restrain patients at times for our and their safety was common.
 I can tell you that I and my coworkers NEVER placed a choke hold on a patient.
 We NEVER restrained them to the point of unconsciousness or death.
-If you think working in the hospital means it a safe place to work, do give it a try and have that thought process crushed into oblivion.
+If you think working in the hospital means it is a safe place to work, do give it a try and have that thought process crushed into oblivion.
 Does hospital work equate to police work?
 No. But there are clearly right and wrong ways to restrain someone).

 Bangor Maine Police Department.
 Want to see how a PD operates within their community to foster a relationship with that community that makes them not just loved by the locals but loved world wide?
 Check them out and their fb page.
 Bangor, ME has around 33K residents.
 The Bangor PD fb page has 310+K followers.
 Yes, you read those numbers right.
 This is me last fall at the PD with the Duck of Justice (DoJ).
 Yes, they have a duck.
 It’s very popular.

 If you think that my support of BLM means I hate the police, well, you don’t know me at all and you are wrong.
 Save the whales doesn’t mean fuck all the other fish.
-Black Lives Matter doesn’t mean everyone else can bugger off.
+Black Lives Matter doesn’t mean everyone else can piss off.
 It just doesn’t.
 If you’re pissed by my support of BLM, it is your right to feel however you want.
 And please feel free to unsubscribe/unfollow/un-whatever for us to part ways if you want.
 I’m okay with that.

 June continued (holy crap June has been busy!):